tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 strong prior belief that a particular model is better.
 The hypotheses of the three models are:
-* **Stage 2 model** reflects the belief that the target population GWAS is only informative in conjugtion with the base population GWAS.
+* **Stage 2 model** reflects the belief that the target population GWAS is only informative when used with the base population GWAS
 * **Stage 1 model** reflects the belief that the target population GWAS is informative and the base population GWAS gives no addition information.
-* **Stage 1+2 model** reflects the belief both the base and target population GWAS contribute independent information.
+* **Stage 1+2 model** reflects the belief both the base and target population GWAS contribute independent information

 Look at the following output file
 ```
 cat out/prs-combined_AFR-EUR/EAS_weighted_combined_var_explained.txt
 ```
-### Question?
+### Questions?
 * Which plot in the summary plot was constructed from this output file?
 * How do the Manhattan plots of the base and target populations